 There have been numerous delays to the publication of the second draft of the GMSF whilst I and other local MPs, council leaders and the Mayor have been pressuring the Government to accept independent household projections over their own political targets in order to save as much of our green belt as possible.

 The Government is refusing to budge and is forcing councils like ours to give up green belt land with no consideration of community impact or commitment to fund new infrastructure.
-The government’s highly political housebuilding targets bear no relation to the level of housing need, but are legally binding on local authorities.
+The government’s highly political housebuilding targets bear no relation to the level of housing need, but are in all but name binding on local authorities.

 We need housing, but we must protect Bury’s green belt land.
 It’s why I have consistently called for a brownfield first approach.
 And why, with Bury having the lowest proportion of brownfield land in GM, I’ve demanded the government reflect this in our targets.
 But developers and their supporters in Government aren’t listening.

 Bury Council and Mayor Andy Burnham agreed with me and we renewed efforts to identify brownfield sites to replace green belt first.
 This focus on brownfield sites has lead to a significant reduction in the green belt land we’re forced to give up in Bury – down from a fifth to 12% across the borough, with just a 1% net loss in Bury North due to the addition of new land to the green belt.
 The Elton Reservoir site has been reduced by half, Walshaw by one third and sites in Holcombe Brook and at Gin Hall have been removed from the plan entirely.

 The Mayor and Bury Council have also committed funding for road and junction upgrades, new roads and cycle routes, improved public transport and new amenities such as extra schools in order to meet additional demand from new housing.